phu0ngng/nccl/doc/source/usage/bufferreg.rst

 Memory Allocator
 ----------------

-For convenience, NCCL provides `ncclMemAlloc` function to help users to allocate buffers through VMM API.
+For convenience, NCCL provides `ncclMemAlloc` function to help users to allocate buffers through VMM API, which can be used for NCCL registration later.
+It is only designed for NCCL so that it is not recommended to use `ncclMemAlloc` allocated buffers everywhere in the applications.
 For advanced users, if you want to create your own memory allocator for NVLS buffer registration, the allocator needs to satisfy the following requirements:

  * Allocate buffer with shared flag `CU_MEM_HANDLE_TYPE_POSIX_FILE_DESCRIPTOR`
  * Buffer size is multiple of multicast recommended granularity (i.e. cuMulticastGetGranularity(..., `CU_MULTICAST_GRANULARITY_RECOMMENDED`))